 Sri Lanka Fines 2 Banks, 3 Finance Firms for AML Failures

-Sri Lanka’s Financial Intelligence Unit fined two banks and three finance companies for violating anti-money laundering obligations.
-According to the FIU's statements, the reasons for the penalties include violations of Policy Exposed Persons (PEPs) and sanction screening and implementation of customer due diligence procedures.
+Sri Lanka's Financial Intelligence Unit fined two banks and three finance companies for violating anti-money laundering obligations.
+According to the FIU's statements, the penalties include violations of Policy Exposed Persons (PEPs) and sanction screening and implementation of customer due diligence procedures.

 FCMC fines Signet Bank for breaching AML rule

 The Financial and Capital Market Commission is a public body that oversees financial institutions in Lithuania.
 FCMC fined Signet Bank of Latvia 906,610 Euro for violating anti-money laundering and anti-terrorism financing (AML) regulatory requirements.
 The fines include the Bank's inadequate internal control system, customer-based risks and violations, and deficiencies regarding risk management.